 • Biopsy: This test checks tissue under a microscope to look for cancer.
 Biopsies may be done during surgery or a procedure with the help of a CT scan or ultrasound.

-Staging describes where the cancer is located.
-It tells us where it has spread to see if cancer is in other parts of the body.
+Staging describes where the cancer is located and whether it has spread to other parts of the body.
 Knowing the stage helps to decide on treatment options.
 It can help predict outcome.

 Other Staging Terms